George Washington's relations with the Iroquois Confederacy: Post-Revolution relations

 After the American Revolution, settlers began to expand into the Ohio River Valley and other Native American territories.
-The United States Congress maintained that because the Iroquois Confederacy had allied with the British during the war, they had forfeited claims to their western lands, even though not all Iroquois nations had supported the Loyalist cause.
+The United States Congress maintained that because the Haudenosaunee Confederacy had allied with the British during the war, they had forfeited claims to their western lands, even though not all Haudenosaunee nations had supported the Loyalist cause.

 In 1787, the Confederation Congress passed the Northwest Ordinance, which officially opened the Ohio River Valley to American settlement.
 The ordinance stated that “(Indian) land shall never be taken from them without their consent… they never shall be invaded or disturbed.”
 However, the federal government lacked the capacity to enforce these protections, and unauthorized seizures of Native land continued.

 Henry Knox, Secretary of War under President George Washington, expressed concern that continued violations of Native sovereignty could provoke a new Native coalition.
 He warned that such an alliance might seek support from Spain, which still held territories to the south.

 Seneca leaders wrote to Washington to protest land seizures that, they argued, violated the Treaty of Fort Stanwix (1784), which had already ceded significant portions of Seneca territory in exchange for protection of their remaining lands.

-The President's House, Washington’s Philadelphia residence where diplomatic dinners took place.
+The President's House, Washington's Philadelphia residence where diplomatic dinners took place.

 On February 4, 1793, President Washington hosted a diplomatic dinner at his residence on Market Street in Philadelphia.
 Attendees included Thomas Jefferson, Henry Knox, Edmund Randolph, and eight Native American delegates—six men and two women—accompanied by interpreters.
 These delegates represented the Piankashaw, Peoria, Potawatomi, Kaskaskia, and Mascouten nations.
 Prior to the dinner, they prepared speeches, wampum belts, and a ceremonial calumet (pipe of peace).

-A week later, on February 11, Washington hosted another dinner, this time with representatives from the six nations of the Iroquois Confederacy.
-During the gathering, Washington thanked the Iroquois delegates for helping to disseminate diplomatic messages to other tribes in the West.
-These meetings were temporarily suspended during the yellow fever outbreak in Philadelphia, when much of the city’s population fled.
+A week later, on February 11, Washington hosted another dinner, this time with representatives from the six nations of the Haudenosaunee Confederacy.
+During the gathering, Washington thanked the Haudenosaunee delegates for helping to disseminate diplomatic messages to other tribes in the West.
+These meetings were temporarily suspended during the yellow fever outbreak in Philadelphia, when much of the city's population fled.

 On June 14, 1794, Washington hosted another diplomatic dinner, this time with thirteen Cherokee leaders.
 The Cherokee chiefs delivered formal speeches, and the event included ceremonial drinking and pipe-smoking.
 A month later, Washington met with a delegation of Chickasaw leaders, seeking their assistance as scouts in operations against tribes located north of the Ohio River.
-These dinners were a regular feature of Washington’s presidency and reflected ongoing attempts to maintain diplomatic relations with Native nations.
+These dinners were a regular feature of Washington's presidency and reflected ongoing attempts to maintain diplomatic relations with Native nations.